Filevine/fedramp20x-low-submission/README.md

 Paramify's delivered complete machine-readable file is available publicly in this repository at [machine-readable-package/filevine-coalfire-2025-assessment.yaml](machine-readable-package/filevine-coalfire-2025-assessment.yaml)

 ### Step 5 - 3PAO Review
 The 3PAO reviews the package and submits it directly to the FedRAMP PMO.
+Our [3PAO validated letter](Validated-Assessment-Letter_Coalfire-FR20x-Low.pdf) is included in the package as an artifact.
+This letter along with the Validation results will also be included in the Paramify Portal for review.

 <!-- 3PAO reviews package and adds attestation.
 This is included at the Assessment level in the machine-readable package
 ```